 AP Environmental Science Notes

 You can use the following notes to supplement your studying as you review for your class and the final AP Environmental Science exam.
-The notes are organized by major unit.
+The notes are organized by each major unit in the course.
 Within each major topic are more specific areas of focus.
-All information come from Course Notes.
+All information comes from Course Notes.

 The vocab links are organized by chapter from the 13th edition of the Living in the Environment textbook.
 The notes give brief definitions for each of the major keywords you'll need to know for AP Environmental Science.